 International relations, speaker and article writer

-I’m convinced that the advance of music and the arts in society depends to a great extent on the dialogue and collaboration that we, the professionals involved in their different fields, are able to establish, both locally and internationally.
-For this reason I have actively participated in several international associations and networks, such as the European Association of Conservatoires (AEC) and the European Modern Music Education Network (EMMEN), and I have acted as panellist and speaker at conferences held in various European cities (London, Hamburg, Bournemouth, Valencia, Cordoba, Barcelona, etc.).
-I have also been involved in the cooperative movement through the European Music Cooperative, a project that I promoted to develop collaborative and participatory structures in the live music sector.
+I’m convinced that the advance of music and the arts in society depends, to a great extent, on the dialogue and collaboration that the professionals involved in their different fields are able to establish, both locally and internationally.
+For this reason I’ve actively participated in several international associations and networks, such as the European Association of Conservatoires (AEC) and the European Modern Music Education Network (EMMEN), and I’ve been invited as panellist and speaker to congresses held in various European cities (London, Hamburg, Bournemouth, Valencia, Cordoba, Barcelona, etc.).
+I’ve also been involved in the cooperative movement through the European Music Cooperative, a project that I promoted to develop collaborative and participatory structures in the live music sector.

-I’m fluent in several languages (English, French, Catalan and Spanish), which allows me to communicate directly with people from different backgrounds.
+I’m fluent in four languages (English, French, Catalan and Spanish), which which not only allows me to communicate directly with a broad range of people, but also to have a better understanding of different cultures.
 I also feel at home speaking in public, and it’s often in these situations that I find the best way to express my ideas.
-Ideas and reflections about music and education that I also enjoy writing about, like in my regular articles for the prestigious Spanish music magazine Scherzo.
+Ideas and reflections about music, arts and education that I also enjoy writing about, like in my regular articles for the prestigious music magazine Scherzo.

 Producer, composer and performer